Shower: Modern showers

-The first mechanical shower, operated by a hand pump, was patented in England in 1767 by William Feetham, a stove maker from Ludgate Hill in London.
-His shower contraption used a pump to force the water into a vessel above the user's head and a chain would then be pulled to release the water from the vessel.
-Although the system dispensed with the servant labour of filling up and pouring out buckets of water, the showers failed to catch on with the rich as a method for piping hot water through the system was not available.
+The first known mechanical shower, operated by a hand pump, was patented in England in 1767 by William Feetham, a stove maker from Ludgate Hill in London.
+His shower contraption used the pump to force the water into a vessel above the user's head, and a chain would then be pulled to release the water from the vessel.
+Although the system dispensed with the servant labour of filling up and pouring out buckets of water, the showers failed to catch on with the rich, as a method for piping hot water through the system was not available.
 The system would also recycle the same dirty water through every cycle.